 The Action Alternatives would connect with terminals at Myton and Leland Bench.
-The Myton terminal would be within mule deer habitat and both terminals would be within pronghorn antelope habitat.
+The Myton terminal would be within mule deer habitat and both terminals would be within pronghorn antelope habitat (see Appendix G, Biological Resources Figures, for big game species habitats).
 Both terminals would be outside of bighorn sheep, elk, and moose habitat, and the Leland Bench terminal would be outside of mule deer habitat; therefore, there would be no cumulative impacts on those species.
-Construction and operation of the terminals would cause habitat loss, increase potential for wildlife injury and mortality, and result in wildlife avoidance from increased human activity in and around the terminals.
-The proposed rail line would contribute to these impacts, the extent of which would depend on the exact location and layout of the terminals.
-However, similar to the discussion for oil and gas development, the proposed rail line's contributing impacts on wildlife are not anticipated to be extensive due to the limited overlap of the of the proposed rail line cumulative impacts study area; any impact that would occur in terms of both ground disturbance to habitat and noise that would be generated by trains would be limited to within several hundred feet of the proposed rail line, which would not extend far into the terminal footprints.
-Therefore, OEA anticipates that the impacts from the proposed rail line, when combined with construction and operation of the terminals, would not result in significant cumulative impacts on wildlife.
+There is no mule deer crucial habitat at the Myton terminal (just substantial habitat), and pronghorn crucial habitat is present at the Leland Bench terminal and in part of the Myton terminal location.
+Similar to the Action Alternatives' impact on pronghorn crucial habitat (Table 3.4-15), impacts on pronghorn crucial habitat would be small compared to the available crucial habitat in the UDWR pronghorn management unit.
+No mule deer movement corridors were identified by UDWR around the Myton terminal, and several pronghorn high importance movement corridors were identified by UDWR around the Myton terminal (none at the Leland Bench terminal) (see Appendix G, Biological Resources Figures, for big game movement corridors).
+Construction and operation of the terminals would cause habitat loss for various wildlife species, increase potential for wildlife injury and mortality, and result in wildlife avoidance from increased human activity in and around the terminals.
+The proposed rail line would contribute to these impacts, the extent of which would depend on the exact location and layout of the terminals, and the species affected.
+For most wildlife species, impacts would likely be localized and habitat impacts small compared to available habitat surrounding the area of impact.
+For other species, particularly migrating pronghorn, the impacts may extend beyond the immediate vicinity of the proposed rail line and terminals and affect pronghorn populations in the UDWR management unit.
+However, similar to the discussion for oil and gas development, the proposed rail line's contributing impacts on wildlife are not anticipated to be extensive due to the limited overlap of the of the proposed rail line cumulative impacts study area; any impact that would occur in terms of both ground disturbance to habitat and nNoise that would be generated by trains would be limited to within several hundred feet of the proposed rail line, which would not extend far into the terminal footprints.
+Therefore, OEA anticipates that the impacts from the proposed rail line, when combined with construction and operation of the terminals, would not result in significant cumulative impacts on most wildlife species.
+Impacts on pronghorn movement corridors could be adversely affected by both the proposed rail line and Myton terminal.
+However, none of the pronghorn movement corridors go through the Myton terminal location, and with OEA's recommended big game movement corridor crossing plan for the proposed rail line (BIO-MM-18), OEA expects that cumulative impacts on pronghorn movement corridors in the area of the Myton Terminal would be minimized.